Solid Wooded Course

 16: The slightly elevated tee differentiates this tunnel shot from numerous other ones; the foliage on the sides runs thicker here, too.

 Cons: This course has a relatively limited shot selection, owing partly to the consistent tightness of holes and partly to the fairway lines mostly avoiding extreme angles (15's right hand bend a notable exception).
 I used four discs off the tee for the entirety of my round, and wasn't forced to shape different lines with each of them: a straight shot with a neutral midrange sufficed at least half the time.
 Now, that's not an easy shot to land consistently (as my crash-and-burn experience on 16 attested to after many a fine drive earlier), so it didn't lead to boredom.
-But I would have appreciated a more imaginative array of shots and further efforts to individuate holes (as seen on 11's extreme tightness).
+But I would have appreciated a more imaginative array of shots and further efforts to individuate holes (like that found in 11's extreme tightness).
 As it stands, I remember this course as a few longer holes, the three holes that kicked my butt, and a mish mash of tight midrange lines, save for a few particulars (such as 10's pin guarded in the shadow of an oak).
 It was an enjoyable overall experience to be sure, but the holes seem to have run a bit together for me.

 I think the course's difficulty is mostly well balanced, but it does threaten to cross over into poke-and-pray territory at a few points, notably 5 and 15.
 The latter is possibly the tightest fairway I've ever thrown, and that's saying something considering the wooded monsters I've played in the northeast.
 I'm always hesitant to play the unfair card, as that's usually more my fault than the course, but there a few points here where that might be said.
 It's worth noting however that I think this is the exception rather than the norm.